pengsl-lab/DeepR2cov/README.md

 # Contacts
-If you have any questions or comments, please feel free to email:xqw@hnu.edu.cn.
+If you have any questions or comments, please feel free to email: xqw@hnu.edu.cn.